mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 This makes it possible to activate extensions just when they are needed, reducing the risk of interference between different extensions.
-One can also use multiple extensions at the same time, as long as there is no interference, i,e., both extensions do not use any attributes with the same name.
+One can also use multiple extensions at the same time, as long as there is no interference, i.e., both extensions do not use any attributes with the same name.

 The node extension mechanism uses a special Metaclass, which allows it to